-I’ve been amazed at the patience of people who remain on hold for a half hour or more in order to settle a problem with credit cards or bank accounts.
-In many cases they have no choice because they have trouble navigating business Internet sites or they don’t use the Internet at all.
+I’ve been amazed at how patient many people are who remain on hold for a half-hour or more to settle a problem with credit cards or bank accounts.
+In many cases, they have no choice because they have trouble navigating internet sites or they don’t go online at all.

 Yes, such people exist and they still deserve to be served.
-Pushing everyone to use web-based solutions is not just short-sighted, it’s downright rude to those who may not be able to access the Internet or simply don’t understand it.
+Pushing everyone to use web-based solutions is a terrible idea.
+It’s frankly rude to those can’t access the internet or simply don’t understand it.
 Or who, like one of my clients, refuses to “learn computers” but still runs a thriving business as offline as possible.
-(I handle her Yelp and Google Business accounts–we both agreed they were too important to allow someone to infringe upon.)

 Some phone trees are real hornets’ nests.

-Sometimes an older person will ask for something to be repeated, only to be put on hold, where they get helpful advice to “resolve the problem faster” by going online to visit:
+Very often, an older person will ask for the automated system to repeat something and are put on hold, where they get a less-than-helpful recommendation to “resolve the problem faster” by going online to visit:

 “www.VERYLONGBUSINESSNAME.com/customercare and click on the Help Me tab at the top right-hand side of the page.”

 A person who doesn’t want to go online, or can’t, may get an estimated wait time as long as 40 minutes.
 Seriously.